Do I need health insurance abroad?

-Dickinson also covers all students studying abroad through a policy with ACE Insurance Company.
-This policy is a secondary policy to your primary insurance policy; however, if your standard policy doesn’t cover you abroad, ACE becomes your primary policy.
+Dickinson also covers all students studying abroad through a policy with CHUBB ACE Insurance Company.
+This policy is a secondary policy to your primary insurance policy; however, if your standard policy doesn’t cover you abroad, CHUBB becomes your primary policy.
 Students are automatically signed up for coverage and the cost is included in the program fee.

 What happens if I get sick abroad?

 During on-site orientation you will be given information about local doctors, clinics, and hospitals.
 Be sure you talk with your program director and let them know about any health issues you are experiencing; they are there to help.
 You can also always contact International SOS for assistance.

 Is insurance included in the cost of the program?

 Yes, basic insurance is included in the cost of the program as well as medical and travel security assistance through International SOS .
 However, you must maintain your primary policy, whether that is purchased through Dickinson or independently.

 It depends; you need to make sure it is legal.
 Check the consulate website of the country you are visiting—they may be able to direct you to resources advising on what drugs are accepted.
 If it is legal, carry the doctor’s prescription and a letter stating the reason you are taking the medication and, of course, keep the medication in the original container!
 Or, you can also contact International SOS, who can assist in answering your questions related to taking prescription medication abroad.